-In the linear economy, raw natural resources are taken, transformed into products and get disposed of.
-This take-make-consume-throw away pattern relies on large quantities of cheap, easily accessible materials and energy (Kennis Kaarten, Karttunen 2020).
-Also, part of this model is planned obsolescence, when a product has been designed to have a limited lifespan to encourage consumers to buy it again.
-On the opposite, a circular economy model aims to close the gap between the production and the natural ecosystems' cycles - on which humans ultimately depend upon.
-The circular economy is a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products as long as possible.
-In this way, the life cycle of products is extended (Kennis Kaarten).
-These can be productively used again and again, thereby creating further value.
+In the linear economy, raw natural resources are taken, transformed into products, and disposed of.
+This "take-make-consume-throw away" pattern relies on large quantities of cheap, easily accessible materials and energy (Kaarten, 2020, Karttunen, 2020).
+Planned obsolescence, when a product is designed to have a limited lifespan in order to encourage consumers to buy it again, is also a part of this model.
+A circular economy model aims to close the gap between production and natural ecosystem cycles, on which humans ultimately depend.
+Circular economy is a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products for as long as possible.
+This way, the life cycle of products is extended (Kaarten, 2020).
+Such products can be efficiently used again and again, thereby creating further value.

-In a circular economy economic activity builds and rebuilds overall system health.
-It is based on three principles (E. Macarthur, 2019):
+In a circular economy, economic activity builds and rebuilds overall system health.
+It is based on three principles (Foundation, 2019):

-- 1. Design out waste and pollution A circular economy reveals and designs out the negative impacts of economic activity that cause damage to human health and natural systems.
-This includes the release of greenhouse gases and hazardous substances, the pollution of air, land, and water, as well as structural waste such as traffic congestion. - 2.
-Keep products and materials in use A circular economy favours activities that preserve value in the form of energy, labour, and materials.
+- 1. Design out waste and pollution.
+A circular economy reveals and designs out the negative impacts of economic activity that cause damage to human health and natural systems.
+This includes the release of greenhouse gasses and hazardous substances, the pollution of air, land, and water, as well as structural waste such as traffic congestion. - 2.
+Keep products and materials in use.
+A circular economy favors activities that preserve value in the form of energy, labor, and materials.
 This means designing for durability, reuse, remanufacturing, and recycling to keep products, components, and materials circulating in the economy.
 Circular systems make effective use of bio-based materials by encouraging many different uses for them as they cycle between the economy and natural systems. - 3.
-Regenerate natural systems A circular economy avoids the use of non-renewable resources and preserves or enhances renewable ones, for instance by returning valuable nutrients to the soil to support regeneration or using renewable energy as opposed to relying on fossil fuels.
+Regenerate natural systems.
+A circular economy avoids the use of non-renewable resources and preserves or enhances renewable ones, for instance by returning valuable nutrients to the soil to support regeneration or using renewable energy as opposed to relying on fossil fuels.